Constipation Methane SIBO Treatment: 2019 Guide

 An estimated 80% of bacterial infections, and possibly higher in archaea infections, involve biofilms.
 Biofilms are colonies of microorganisms that are protected by an extracellular matrix - which we think of simplistically as a protective home for the infection to live in.
 This protective home makes the infection up to 1000 times more resistant to antibiotic therapies and therefore, more difficult to kill.
 This is why a comprehensive antimicrobial methane SIBO treatment protocol will generally include the use of a biofilm disrupting agent.

-Did you know that both Bella and Mikaela specialize in Methane SIBO Constipation?
+Did you know that Bella, Mikaela and Mark all specialize in Methane SIBO Constipation?
 At The Functional Gut Health Clinic, we specialize in ordering and interpreting SIBO breath tests as well as restoring proper microbiome balance and GI function for those with IBS symptoms.

 3. Microbiome Support

 After antimicrobials (or in some cases, at the same time), it is often advisable to use a prebiotic called partially hydrolysed guar gum (PHGG) that has been shown to reduce methane levels.
 PHGG helps feed good bacteria that are anti-inflammatory, improve transit time and restore balance to the small intestine.
 Feeding the good guys, such as anti-inflammatory butyrate-producers and Bifidobacteria, and encouraging the right balance of flora is an important part of reducing methane production and long term rebalancing of the microbiome.

 Another prebiotic known as Galacto-oligosaccharides (GOS) has also been shown in animal studies to reduce methane levels.
 In clinical practice, we have found this best to be introduced toward the end of treatment to avoid symptom reactions.